 (a) Easil's Color Palette Generator Tool

-The first time I ever saw this type of tool in action was in the DIY Design tool, Easil.
+The other tool that has a similar feature is the DIY Design tool, Easil.
 Here's a snapshot of what it looks like when you click Easil's color palette tool while working on a template that includes a photo: